Ten tips you MUST read to protect yourself

 3. Never ever respond to emails asking for banking details, your tax records or anything that is password protected.
 Your bank won’t email you this way, nor will the taxman or other organisations.
 If you are worried that your security has been compromised then phone your bank as soon as possible to make sure your account isn’t hacked.

 4. You must never ever give out your PIN to anyone.
 Or your internet banking passwords.
 Or anything that could be misused and damage your finances.
 And remember your bank will never ask for your password in full.
-Don't forget social media: if you've put your birthdate up on a site, then that could be useful information for a fraudster.
+Don't forget social media: if you've put your birthday up on a site, then that could be useful information for a fraudster.

 5. Banks, broadband operators and other companies you deal with know your name: if an email doesn’t address you by name then you must be suspicious.
 The same applies to phone calls.
 If you get one from a company claiming you have, for example, a problem on your computer then ask them what your name is.
 Chances are, they will hang up on you as they know they’ve been rumbled.